All manuscripts must be submitted online through the ScholarOne manuscript submission sites:

 Submissions that arrive via mail or email will not be processed for review.

 First-time authors will be required to create a ScholarOne user account in order to proceed.
-Each submission must adhere to the guidelines set forth below; those that do not follow the guidelines will be returned to the author for correction.
+Each submission must adhere to the guidelines set forth on this page; those that do not follow the guidelines will be returned to the author for correction.
 Review these videos for advice on how to get published.

 If you have any questions, please contact us at email@example.com for Journal of Marketing, firstname.lastname@example.org for Journal of Marketing Research, email@example.com for Journal of Public Policy & Marketing, firstname.lastname@example.org for Journal of International Marketing, or email@example.com for Journal of Interactive Marketing.